ayrs0106/AlainBookStore/AlainBookStore/README.txt

 removed original directive from startup.
-Ther eexist problems with ErrorViewModel references Nugets for Relational, Identity and SqlServer downgraded but the problem still remain
+Ther eexist problems with ErrorViewModel references Nugets for Relational, Identity and SqlServer downgraded but the problem still remain Continued in 20221110 at 12:25
+Second check trying to find the errorviewmodel reference and adjusting small issues like text-dark references not deleted from _Layout.cshtml in view\shared\layout
+SD class created at Utility after models and dataaccess projects referenced.